UNIVERSITY OF CALIFORNIA, BERKELEY

 School Type: Public Research University

 UC Berkeley, or “Cal” to most sports fans, is located in the East Bay region of the San Francisco Bay Area.
-Just north of Oakland, BART will conveniently shuttle you downtown or across the bay to one of the many iconic locations in San Francisco.
-As part of the 9-school UC system, Berkeley is consistently ranked as one of the top public schools and research universities in the country with 8 current faculty members who have been awarded Nobel Prizes.
-While Berkeley students are known for their political engagement and liberal activism, the more than 30,000 undergraduates represent a wide range of interests, beliefs, and backgrounds and it is not a UC Berkeley requirement to be involved in just one group either.
-With more than 1200 student groups on campus, finding your many communities is a breeze for all students.
+Just north of Oakland, you can hop on a Bay Area Rapid Transit (BART) train that will conveniently shuttle you downtown or across the bay to one of the many iconic locations in San Francisco.
+As part of the 9-school UC system, Berkeley is consistently ranked as one of the top public schools and research universities in the country with 9 current faculty members who have been awarded Nobel Prizes.
+While Berkeley students are known for their political engagement and liberal activism, the more than 30,000 undergraduates represent a wide range of interests, beliefs, and backgrounds.
+With more than 1,200 student groups on campus, finding your community is a breeze for all students.

 How hard is it to get into Berkeley?